XxMrNobodyxX/IPLeakFinder/README.md

 ## Description

-The Internal IP Disclosure Scanner checks for scenarios where applications might inadvertently reveal internal network information through HTTP 302 redirects.
+The Internal IP Disclosure Scanner checks for scenarios where applications might leak internal network information through HTTP 302 redirects.
 This can be a security concern as it might expose internal network architecture to potential attackers.

 ## Features